 The sweltering sun beat down on my teammates and me as we surveyed Cuntel Village for a charity project.
 Pointing at that peculiar area, I asked the village leader, “What is that mess over there?”
 My curiosity turned to heartbreak.
 It was a half-built school abandoned by the government due to a shortage in financial support.

-Few minutes later, I immediately gathered my teammates and called for a meeting.
-I pitched to my teammates the idea of splitting the group into two: the construction and education teams.
+Few minutes later, I gathered my teammates and called for a meeting.
+I pitched to them the idea of splitting the group into two: the construction and education teams.
 The construction team would focus on finishing building the school, while the education team would teach the villagers’ children numbers and alphabets.
 My teammates enthusiastically agreed!

 Along with my eight members, I scoured the village collecting used paints, triplex boards, nails, and hammers.
 We gathered the triplex boards together to form a solid roof and hammered the nails that connected woods to form a shelf.
 We asked our friends in school to donate books to fill the shelves and paint the furniture.
 Bodies sore, I encouraged my team to persevere through the scorching weather; we completed our tasks in two days.